Survival Guides: Basic Survival Skills

 Foraging for wild food can be pretty dangerous if you don't know what you are doing.
 That's why Lee Allen Peterson's book is one of the best survival books on knowing your safe plants.

-This reference book covers all the condensible, medicinal, and toxic wild foods in Central North America.
+This reference book covers Central North America's condensible, medicinal, and toxic wild foods.
 The full-color images help readers recognize these foods in everyday life.

-This survival field guide is that all-important ultimate food-finding tool for staying alive in the wild.
-Here is a perfect survival book, so keep it in your survival kit as well to keep yourself healthy.
+This survival field guide is the ultimate food-finding tool for staying alive in the wild.
+It is a perfect survival book, so keep it in your survival kit to stay healthy.

 17. When All Hell Breaks Loose – Cody Lundin